 - 5.1 Remote education plans will be put in place for Snow days.
-This will enable children absent from school, to access teaching and learning.
-This will proceed from the second day of school closure. - 5.2 Work for Reception to Year 2 will continue via Blossom, with a daily schedule of work set, supplemented by Teams meetings and videos. - 5.3 Pupils in Years 3 and 4 will continue to use Teams as their learning platform.
+This will enable children absent from school, to access teaching and learning. - 5.2 Work for Reception to Year 2 will continue via Tapestry, with a daily schedule of work set, supplemented by Teams meetings and videos. - 5.3 Pupils in Years 3 and 4 will continue to use Wakelet and Teams as their learning platform.
 There will be a daily schedule of work, with activities which will include 'how to' videos and Teams meetings with their tutor. - 5.4 Years 5 to 8 will follow a condensed school timetable and access their lessons via Teams and OneNote.